Access the below information from this page.

 If a beneficiary using DME is in a covered Part A stay in a SNF for a full month, Medicare will not make payment for the DME for that month.

 If the beneficiary is in a Part A covered stay, on the rental anniversary date, but not for the entire month, the discharge date becomes the new anniversary date for subsequent claims.
-In this situation, you must submit a new claim using the date of discharge as the "from" date.
-You should note in the NTE segment/line note (field 19 for paper claims) that the beneficiary was in a SNF, resulting in the need to establish a new anniversary date.
+In this situation, submit a new claim using the date of discharge as the "from" date.
+Note in the NTE segment/line note (Item 19 for paper claims) that the beneficiary was in a SNF, resulting in the need to establish a new anniversary date.

 The Balanced Budget Act of 1997 requires consolidated billing of all home health services while a beneficiary is under a home health plan of care authorized by a physician.
 Consequently, billing for all such items and services will be made to a single home health agency (HHA) overseeing that plan.